doronn/shopping-list-app-serverized/README.md

 ## Development Notes

-- The server keeps its data in `server/data.json`.
-It is loaded on startup and saved whenever changes occur.
+- The server keeps its data in Firestore and mirrors it in memory.
+Changes made directly in Firestore are watched and broadcast to connected clients.
 - Static files are served from the `shopping-list-app` directory.
 - WebSocket updates are broadcast using Socket.IO on every data change.
 - The client code lives in `shopping-list-app/script.js` and uses `dataService.js` to abstract storage.